RashmiSharma1191/Netflix-Recommendation-Engine/README.md

 Deploy the model via a web app or API for real-time recommendations.

 ## 🧾 References
-Kaggle Datasets
+Kaggle Datasets,

-YouTube Tutorials
+YouTube Tutorials,

-GitHub Repositories
+GitHub Repositories,

 Medium Articles and Blogs